Introduction

 M': 0x1b3e6c9433a7735fa5fc479ffe4027e13bea

 With everything we’ve seen so far we are able to implement the attack with all the optimizations.
-That’s exactly what I’ve done in this script.
+That’s exactly what I’ve done in the following github repository.

 It’s a Sage implementation of the full ROCA attack for the different key sizes, combining the functions we’ve seen throughout this post.
 The only change is that this one uses multiprocessing to be even faster.